 Petrohue is located in the heart of the Vicente Perez Rosales Park and more precisely where the unmistakable Lake Todos los Santos empties into the famous and mythical Petrohué River, which gives shape to the famous rapids downstream, one of the major tourist attractions of the Lake District.

 But Petrohue is not just a river; it is a small wonderful town where a majestic hotel has been in charge of watching the settlement and seeing it grow, recording the live history of the entire area and its first dwellers in the photographs kept in its interiors.
+A Little Bit of Everything for Everybody After traveling 60 kilometers from the district of Puerto Varas, we arrived in Petrohue.
+Once there, Matías Fernández, who is in charge of the recreational and sport area of the site was expecting to show us one of the typical “eco-adventure” tours, a cocktail of activities available for visitors approaching the area all through the year.

 In the company of two extreme sports guides and a bunch of European tourists that had chosen our same tour, we got our helmets and harnesses ready after attending a theoretical safety speech which aim was to prevent and avoid accidents once the journey started.
+The first activity was an interactive hiking tour, in which the guides began to teach us the features of the soil we were crossing, as well as explain to us the characteristics of the flora and fauna we came across along the way.

 A twenty-minute walk allowed us to get to the first challenge prepared for visitors: a Tyrolese rope would let us go on only if we managed to cross a huge ravine of almost a hundred meters of height.
 One of the guides crossed first and then each one of the excursionists followed.
 Thus, among screams and celebrations, one by one, all of us left behind what would be the first tough trial.